tpimh/ngtc/README.md

 ## Building

-Requirements: C++ compiler, `git`, `cmake` 3.5, `ninja`, `make`, 64bit Linux distro, at least 6Gb of RAM and a lot of time.
+Requirements: x86_64 Linux distro with at least 6Gb of RAM and a lot of time.

-Instructions: run `./build-all.sh`, this will build x86_64 musl-based toolchain and a simple helloworld application.
+Instructions: run `./build-all.sh`, this will set up the build environment, download toolchain source code and compile it.

 ## What is included